pikanaeri/plm-model-comparison/README.md

 ##  Trained Model Performances on PHROGs:
 ### Necessary Files:
+* splits_01092023.pkl present in https://storage.googleapis.com/plm-model-comparison/phrog-performance-files/splits_01092023.pkl
 ### Code and Data Availability:
+Code for training the PHROGs classifier and calculating the precision, recall and F1 scores for each model are present in the directory *phrog-performance*
-PHROGs trained models present in https://console.cloud.google.com/storage/browser/plm-model-comparison in their respective folders, labeled models
+> PHROGs trained models present in https://console.cloud.google.com/storage/browser/plm-model-comparison in their respective folders, labeled models

 ##  Trained Model Performances on EFAM:
 ### Necessary Files: